dimchansky/best-biking-roads-explorer/README.md

 ## How It Works

-1. **Data Acquisition:**
+1. **Automated Data Updates:**
-    - All motorcycling routes are sourced from [BestBikingRoads.com](https://www.bestbikingroads.com/) using a dedicated utility written in Go (`main.go`) located in the root folder of the project.
+    - All motorcycling routes are sourced from [BestBikingRoads.com](https://www.bestbikingroads.com/) using a dedicated Go utility (`main.go`).
-    - This utility fetches and processes the route data, making it ready for use within the application.
+    - Data is automatically updated daily via GitHub Actions to ensure you always have the latest routes.
+    - Fresh data is also fetched whenever the website is updated.

 2. **Using the Application:**
     - **Filtering Routes:**